pivotal/docs-tas-adapter/install.md

     USEFUL-ERROR-MESSAGE:
     ```

-## <a id="configure-dns"></a>Configure DNS for the Application Service Adapter
+## <a id="configure-dns"></a>Configure DNS for Application Service Adapter

-To configure DNS for the Application Service Adapter:
+To configure DNS for Application Service Adapter:

 1. Determine the external IP address to be used for ingress to your cluster.
 This step varies depending on the IaaS used to provision your cluster.